-Tried, tested and true: This is my list of the best vegan cookbooks that will make your vegan collection complete.
+Tried, tested and true: This is my list of the best cookbooks to make your vegan collection complete.

 Why best vegan cookbook list?
 I am utterly obsessed with cooking.
 Standing in my steaming hot kitchen for hours and falling asleep with a cookbook in hand are just a few of my recent habits.